 One of the many reasons we love HubSpot's marketing software for our clients and our own lead generation efforts is its ability to build smart forms that don't ask the lead the same question twice.
 Once we've obtained specific details on who they are and how to contact them, we can ask for more qualifying information (questions they haven't received from us before) the next time they convert and automatically assign the answers to their contact record.
 This begins to paint a much clearer picture of which leads are the most qualified and ready to be contacted directly — and you’ll never waste an opportunity to gather more information that can help you nurture and delight them, even after they become a customer.

-First-time Conversion Form Repeat Visitor Conversion Form
+Example: First-time Conversion Form

 4. Submit Button Wording